kipkurui/H3ABioNet-ML-glossary/pages/contributing/cont_lang-style.md

 folder: contributing
 author_profile: true
 authors:
  - Azza_Ahmed
+ - Caleb Kibet
 ---

 ## Tips {#tips}

 This is not a holistic list, but a start!

-1. Use a consistent writing style for a given SOP and its headings: either authoritative (do this, then that), or declarative (doing step x, doing step y).
-Do not mix.
+1. Use a consistent writing style for a given machine learning term
-2. Use footnotes are for citations and bibliography.
+2. Use footnotes for citations and bibliography.
 This eases the task of finding the said cited reference
 3. Glossary terms: Identify common abbreviations and key words for tooltip expansion.
 This helps a first time user know readily what they stand for
-4. When mentioning tools, try to provide either links or proper citation details
+4. When mentioning machine learning terms, try to provide either links or proper citation details
-5. Comment on common pitfalls if any
+5. Comment on common misconcetions where available